w3c/wai-evaluation-tools-list/content/submit-a-tool.md

   - Assistive technologies, such as screen readers, or voice assistants, that are primarily designed to support people with disabilities use the web.

-  - Tools that primarily seek to change content or code directly to improve accessibility rather than support evaluations.
+  - Tools that primarily change content or code directly to improve accessibility.

   - Checklists of accessibility requirements or Success Criteria.